elastic/windows-installers/README.md

 When installing from the command-line, the log file can be captured by passing the `/l <logfilename>`.
 When installing through the UI, a link to the log file will be provided at the end of the installation.

 For general questions and comments, please use the Elastic [discussion forum](https://discuss.elastic.co/).

+## Known build issues and fixes

+### Checking out through WSL

+If you check out this repos through WSL (bash on windows) chances are the case sensitive flag will get set on the checkout folder.
+During build WixToolSet uppercases the filenames

+From procmon:

+> light.exe    5744    CreateFile    <checkout>\BUILD\IN\ELASTICSEARCH-6.4.0\MODULES\X-PACK-WATCHER\ACTIVATION-1.1.1.JAR

+This will yield a `light.exe : error LGHT0001 : The system cannot find the path specified.
+(Exception from HRESULT: 0x80070003)` during the `FAKE` build which will then complain it can not find the `msi`.

+To fix this run `fsutil.exe file setCaseSensitiveInfo <checkout> disable`